 Jewelry and other accessories are now available to try online.

-Rings and other accessories like those from Peoples , let’s you try them online.
+Most modern websites for rings and other accessories let you try them online.
 All you need to do is provide some measurements.

 They also provide detailed photos and videos of the products so you won’t have to think about how big or small it is really.